Table of Contents

 Environmental Concerns and Climate Change

-However, natural gas is often seen as a bridge fuel due to its lower carbon intensity compared to coal, but its role remains contentious.
-Carbon capture and storage (CCS) technologies are being explored to mitigate emissions from existing operations.
+However, natural gas is often seen as a bridge fuel due to its lower carbon intensity compared to coal, helping to reduce emissions while renewable infrastructure scales up.
+Its role remains contentious, with debates over methane leakage and long-term sustainability.
+Carbon capture and storage (CCS) technologies are being explored to mitigate emissions from existing operations, with pilot projects underway in various producing countries.

 Political Instability in Producing Regions